Belconnen Model Aero Club News

 Our main field is known as the Crace Grasslands Nature Reserve Flying Field and describes both the location and the environmental aspects of the site.
 Our field encapsulates why Canberra is known as the Bush Capital.
 Looking straight out from the flight line the pilot is confronted by 200 acres of undulating hills cloaked in native grasses while in the distance the landing strip is bisected by a view of Black Mountain Nature Reserve and the spectacular Telstra tower.
 Looking left from the flight line is the attractive Crace Hill with its trigonometric station, which marks the eastern approach to runway.

 The club’s Crace Grasslands Nature Reserve Flying Field is authorized by CASA Instrument # RPAS-2017-9869 for:

 - the operation of model aircraft up to 400 feet Above Ground Level (AGL) , and

 - the use of the BMAC field to conduct model flying displays.

 BMAC’s Float Plane Flying Site

-The club’s Lake Ginninderra Float Plane Flying site is authorized by the MAAA as a BMAC affiliated flying field for the operation of model aircraft up to 400 feet Above Ground Level (AGL).
+The club’s Lake Ginninderra Float Plane Flying site is authorised by the MAAA as a BMAC affiliated flying field for the operation of model aircraft up to 400 feet Above Ground Level (AGL).

-Before operating models from the Lake Ginninderra flying site you must familiarize yourself with:
+Before operating models from the Lake Ginninderra flying site you must familiarise yourself with:

 BMAC Safe Flying Procedure (SFP)